Whatsapp Icon

 Limitations of Sputum Cytology

 Despite its benefits, sputum cytology is not without its limitations.
 One major limitation is its sensitivity.
-This method may not always detect cancer, especially in its early stages or in tumors located in areas of the lung that do not shed cells into the sputum.
+This method may not always detect cancer, especially in its early stages or in tumours located in areas of the lung that do not shed cells into the sputum.
 This can result in false negatives, where a cancer is present but not detected through the sputum sample.

 • Dependent on sample quality: The accuracy of sputum cytology greatly depends on the quality of the sputum sample.
-Poor quality samples may lead to inconclusive or inaccurate results.
+Poor-quality samples may lead to inconclusive or inaccurate results.

 • Requires expertise: Accurate interpretation of sputum cytology results requires specialized training and expertise, which may not be available in all healthcare settings.